hareramcse/Spring/SpringBootOAuth/TwoFactorAuthorizationAndResourceServer/README.md

 Steps:

 Authorization server:
-give clientid and clientsecret as username and password in Basic authorization section Body section select x-www-form-urlencoded and put username, password, grant_type as key and william_j@gmail.com, WilliamJohn, password as value
+give clientid and clientsecret as username and password in Basic authorization section, and in Body section select x-www-form-urlencoded and put username, password, grant_type as key and william_j@gmail.com, WilliamJohn, password as value respectivally.

+PUT --> localhost:7000/oauth/token   get the access token

 in the response we get access_token, copy it it will be used to access the resource